-6 Some parts of economic theory do allow actions: game theory allows moves and actions.
-And Austrian economics is case, they become unseen.
+When actual processes are left out as in this case, they become unseen.
 And therefore they are not talked about.
-In 1957 Robert Solow showed that 80% of economic growth-growth of the GDP object-could not be explained by increases in the capital and labor objects.
+Many decades ago, Robert Solow (1957) showed that 80% of economic growth-growth of the GDP object-could not be explained by increases in the capital and labor objects.
 He postulated that the missing factor was "technology," which turned out to be correct.
 But in the subsequent decades, where technology comes from, how it forms, how it works its way into the economy, were not well explained.
 These are all processes and couldn't be handled by equations.
 Take invention itself, the source that feeds this well of economic growth.
 It is a process or series of processes: of identifying a problem, constructing solutions to it by combining other already existing solutions or developing new ones, testing and experimenting with these, and solving the subproblems these bring up (Arthur, 2007).
 Notice the verbs.
 Noun restriction forces economics to remain ignorant of these fundamental actions by which 80% of the economy grows and changes.